Anass-Erf/MLOPS_Project/docs/methodology.md

   invalid values.
 Labels are required for performance alerts.
 The deliberately perturbed demonstration is unlabeled and not used to estimate real degradation.
 * There is no automated cloud deployment.
 CI gates code quality, tests and app import;
-  local Docker deployment completes the reproducible university demonstration.
+  local Docker deployment completes the reproducible demonstration.